identity2/YARC/devlog.md

 I like to keep a chronological development log, so that I can regain my motivation after reading it.

 ## 2020.04.09
-* Frontend: Completed the header bar component.
+* Completed the header bar component.

 ## 2020.04.14
-* Frontend: Worked on the templates of `ListOfArticles.vue`, `Voter.vue`, `ArticleEntry.vue`.
+* Worked on the templates of `ListOfArticles.vue`, `Voter.vue`, `ArticleEntry.vue`.
 Almost finished, but not quite.

+## 2020.04.15
+* Worked on all the Right Panels, including `AboutSubreddit`, `Advertisement`, `TrendingSubreddits`.
+* Set the props of `ArticleEntry`, passed from `ListOfArticles`.
+* Added 10 mock articles for testing.
+* Fine-tuning the layout of the main page.
+It's very Reddit-like now!!!